Universe

 All of these environments (regardless of type) share a set of (optional) keyword arguments:

-• width (default: 100%) - width of the current environment in its current scope.
+• width (default: 100%) — width of the current environment in its scope

-• height (default: auto) - height of the current environment in its current scope.
+• height (default: auto) — height of the current environment in its scope

-Note that the problem environment includes an automatic counter if no title is passed in.
+Also, the problem environment includes an automatic counter if no title is passed in, which can be helpful when working on problem sets.

-• inline-qed (default: false) - whether the Q.E.D square is inline or on a new line in proof environments.
+• inline-qed (default: false) — whether the Q.E.D square is inline or right aligned in proof environments

 Color Palettes (values for colors)

-bootstrap Color scheme adapted from the popular CSS framework Bootstrap
+bootstrap Color scheme adapted from the CSS framework Bootstrap

 bw Black and white color scheme

-gruvbox_dark Adapated from the popular neovim color scheme gruvbox
+gruvbox-dark Adapted from the dark version of the neovim color scheme gruvbox

 Header Styles (values for headers)